-The business model as well as the SPPI conditions were assessed at 1 January 2018.
-Debt instruments such as trade receivables and other assets (rental deposit) are held to collect contractual cash flows and give rise to cash flows representing solely redemption and interest.
-According to IFRS 9 they are now classified at amortized cost (previously as loans and receivables).
+The business model as well as the SPPI conditions (solely payments of principal and interest) were assessed at 1 January 2019.
+In general, financial assets held by 4SC to collect contractual cash flows and give rise to cash flows representing solely redemption and interest, are measured at amortized cost in accordance with IFRS 9.
 Financial assets at amortized cost are subject to impairment.
 Gains and losses are recognized in profit or loss when the asset is derecognized, modified or impaired.
 The new impairment model is a forward-looking expected credit loss model (ECL).

-Currently there is no indication for any impairment of debt instruments categorized into amortized cost.
-Equity instruments such as the investment in Quiescence Technologies LCC (Quiescence), do not fulfill the SPPI test and are therefore classified at fair value through profit and loss (formerly "available-for-sale").
-The investment in Panoptes is accounted for using the equity method according to IAS 28 and is therefore excluded from IFRS 9 (IFRS 9.2.1a).
+Equity instruments such as the investment in Quiescence Technologies LCC (Quiescence), Panoptes and Immunic do not fulfil the SPPI test and are therefore classified at fair value through profit and loss.
 With regard to equity instruments, a significant or long-term reduction of fair value is an objective indication of impairment.
 Such an impairment loss is expensed immediately.

-In accordance with IAS 1.60, financial instruments are classified as non-current or current assets, depending on their remaining life as of the reporting date.
-Financial instruments with a remaining life of more than one year as of the reporting date are shown as other investments among non-current assets.
-Financial instruments with a remaining life on the reporting date of less than one year are shown as other financial assets among current assets, insofar as they do not meet the recognition criteria as defined by IFRS 7.7.
+In accordance with IAS 1.60, financial instruments are classified as non-current or current assets, depending on their remaining life on the reporting date.
+Financial instruments with a remaining life of more than one year on the reporting date are shown as other investments among non-current assets.
+Financial instruments with a remaining life on the reporting date of less than one year are shown as other financial assets among current assets, insofar as they do not meet the recognition criteria as defined by IAS 7.7.
 Analogous to the financial instruments as defined by IFRS 9, fixed deposits that have a term of more than three months calculated from the date of acquisition are shown as other financial assets.
-If the other financial assets meet the recognition criteria as defined by IFRS 7.7, they are shown as cash equivalents.
+If other financial assets meet the recognition criteria as defined by IAS 7.7, they are shown as cash equivalents.